-He won his first cap for Scotland against Italy in Turin in the 2015 summer series.
+He won his first cap for Scotland against Italy in Turin in the 2015 summer series and was named in Scotland's squad for Rugby World Cup 2015, though injury prevented him from taking part.

 An age-grade back-row of some distinction, the former head boy of George Watson's College was introduced him to the first team in late 2010.